 After listening, it’s time to sort all the information into useable insights.
 It could be worth looking for patterns or topics that come up a lot.
 At this point don’t worry so much about keywords you might be able to rank for instead, you’ll want to focus on topics.

 After you have a list of topics you can begin to sort ideas or brainstorm your own.
 Bear in mind that it’s best to stick to answering questions when creating content as these typically convert well and aren’t as competitive to rank for.

 The more questions you can extrapolate from your conversations, the better.
-These could be the questions your clients and potential customers want an answer to.
+These could be the questions your customers and potential ones want an answer to.
 Being helpful is a superb way to gain trust!

 That’s one way of how to brainstorm content ideas

 As my favorite way to brainstorm content ideas, talking to people can spark your creativity and help you think of hundreds of ideas.
 Your content marketing plan will be changed forever!
 Plus you’ll have loads of ideas to fill your editorial calendar.

 After you’ve learned how to brainstorm content ideas quickly, the next step is using a keyword tool such as Rank Tracker to validate your ideas.
 Focus on targeting long-tail keywords with low competition.
 That said, this is a different topic entirely.

 As you now know how to brainstorm content ideas quickly, your next step is to get started!